 After you have been in a car accident, the process to getting paid is a long and winding road — pun intended.

 The hardest part about getting what you should for your case is that most of the time you don’t know what you don’t know.
 You don’t know what doctors are best, so you go to your PCP who sends you to another doctor, who tells you that you need surgery.
 None of those doctors actually wrote the medical reports carefully, though, so there is no actual proof that your injury came from your car accident.
 You then didn’t know that you had to attend most, if not all, of your medical appointments so that your case would not be valued less because of absences, delays and gaps in treatment.
 You also didn’t know that your settlement payment should have included future time off of work and money for future medical treatment, including major surgeries or procedures that are expected to occur based on your current injuries.
-You didn’t know a lot of things because you are not a car accident lawyer, like a car accident lawyer in New Orleans, LA.
+You didn’t know a lot of things because you are not a car accident lawyer.

 You may be worried about losing a lot of money on your claim to a lawyer because you know they take a chunk of your settlement.
 A lawyer will likely not only get you paid more than you would on your own, but he or she will help you each step of the way, both medically and financially.
 One of the most important things they do is to try and get you full policy limits.